Evan Thornley: Background and early career

-Thornley attended Scotch College, Melbourne and is a graduate of the University of Melbourne.
-He commenced his university studies in 1983 and served in full-time elected student office as President of the Student Representative Council, and then in the National Union of Students in 1987 and 1988.
-He completed a Bachelor of Commerce and a Bachelor of Laws degree in 1990, and from 1991 to 1995 he was a consultant at McKinsey and Company, a management consultancy firm.
+Thornley eventually went to live with his father in Melbourne.
+A gifted student, he attended Scotch College, Melbourne on a full scholarship and is a graduate of the University of Melbourne.
+He commenced his university studies in 1983 and served as president of the Student Representative Council, and then on the National Union of Students in 1987 and 1988.
+He completed a Bachelor of Commerce and a Bachelor of Laws degree in 1990 and, from 1991 to 1995, he was a consultant at McKinsey and Company, a management consultancy firm.

 Political career

-Elected to the Parliament of Victoria in 2006, he served as Parliamentary Secretary assisting the Premier on the National Reform Agenda and Innovation until his resignation on 31 December 2008.
+Elected to the Parliament of Victoria in 2006, he served as Parliamentary Secretary assisting the Premier on the National Reform Agenda and Innovation.
 He is a noted donor to various progressive causes, including the Australian Labor Party.

 On 28 December 2008, Thornley announced that he would resign from the Victorian Parliament, despite speculation that he would be chosen to serve as a minister in John Brumby's government.
+His resignation had a mixed response.
+Some Labor colleagues thought his decision "insulting", while others acknowledged that, for many people like Thornley who move into politics to make a real and personal impact, the reality of the slow pace of change within government can be frustrating and unsuitable.

-His resignation was received angrily by some Labor colleagues who thought his decision "insulting" and a "disgrace."
-He had been appointed as the CEO of Australian operations for Better Place, a company promoting electric cars.
+After his departure he announced he had been appointed as the CEO of Australian operations for Better Place, a company promoting electric cars, which he said he thought was a "once-in-a-generation transformational project".

 A joint sitting of the Legislative Assembly and the Legislative Council of the Victorian Parliament was required to select a new member to fill the vacancy caused by Thornley's resignation.
 It was the first casual vacancy to occur since the reform of the Legislative Council in 2006.
 Under the new rules, which mirror those of the Australian Senate, if the vacating MLC had been elected as a member of a political party, the joint sitting must select a person nominated by that political party.
 On 30 January 2009, it was announced that Melbourne lawyer Jennifer Huppert had been nominated by the ALP to fill the upper house vacancy.

 Post-political career

-Having served as the Australian head of Better Place since his resignation from parliament, Thornley was elevated to global CEO of the company following the sacking, in October 2012, of its founder and major spokesperson Shai Agassi.
+Having served as the Australian head of Better Place since his resignation from parliament, Thornley was elevated to global CEO of the company in October 2012, following the sacking of its founder and major spokesperson Shai Agassi.
 However, Thornley severed his connection with Better Place only three months later.

 In January 2014, he became executive chair of Same Business Different Outcome (SBDO), a private equity firm.
 He is now executive chair of LongView, a property management company.